AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Java/Initialization.md

     ossClient.shutdown();
     ```

-    **Note:** ossClient.listBuckets is unavailable when the client is created by using a custom domain name.
+    **Note:** ossClient.listBuckets is unavailable when a custom domain name is used.

 -   Create an OSSClient instance based on Apsara Stack or a private region